 Why No-Screenshot Tracking Is Better for Your Team

 Teams resist time tracking when it feels like monitoring.
+Ben Jackson, CEO of 12-person creative agency Momentum Studio, switched to privacy-first tracking because surveillance tools were undermining his team's culture: "Rize allows my team to get deep into work and go where their creativity leads them without really having to think about time tracking."
 Screenshot tools like Hubstaff and Time Doctor create an adversarial dynamic where workers minimize personal tabs instead of focusing on deep work.
 The result is lower morale and data that reflects performance anxiety rather than actual productivity.

 Privacy Comparison